Inflectra/spira-documentation/docs/Spira-User-Manual/Timesheets.md

 ### Other features to note
 - The timesheet is sorted by the artifact name in alphabetical order
 - A single history record is recorded for each artifact modified in each save, even if multiple days are modified for a given artifact in a single save
-- You can see totals for how much time you have recorded against each artifact, each day, and across the whole timesheet
+- You can see totals for how much time you have recorded against each artifact, each day, and across the whole timesheet.
+The total across an artifact or all artifacts in a week does not include [remaining effort](./Timesheets.md#remaining-effort).

 ## Timesheets Approvals
 To access the timesheet approvals page: